danew/TIL/README.md

 First find the drive
 OSX - `diskutil list`
 Linux - `lsblk`
-Now unmount the disk `umount /dev/disk`
+Now unmount the drive `umount /dev/disk`
+Now copy the image to the disk with `dd`
 `dd bs=1M if=<input image> of=<output disk>` - prefix the disk with r, for raw mode, for example
 `dd bs=1M if=<input image> of=/dev/rdisk`